OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-a/README.md

 1. From the project **Overview** page click the **+ Create Route** text on the right-hand-side of the **NETWORKING** section.

-1. For this example you can leave all the options at their default values.
-    This will create an unsecured **Route** from outside the cluster to the application's **Service**.
+    For this example you can leave all the options at their default values in order to create an unsecured **Route** from outside the cluster to the application's **Service**.

 1. Click the blue **Create** button at the bottom of the screen and you should see a `Route pysimple was successfully created` notification appear.

-You should be returned to a compact view of the projects's **Overview**.
-You should now also have a URL that connects you to the application.
+You will be returned to a compact view of the projects's **Overview** and you should now have a URL link that can be used to connect you to the application.

 ![](screen-6.png)

-Click the URL and you should be taken to the **PySimple** HTTP page where you'll see the application's _Hello World!_ screen: -
+Click the URL link and to be taken to the **PySimple** HTTP page, where you'll see the application's _Hello World!_ screen: -

     Hello world!